yminsky/ocaml-user-experience/objectives.md

   few extra words to suggest a likely solution, than to concisely say what exact problems was found, but without helping the user towards a solution.

+## Sharing code and docs should be straightforward

+There should be little gap between developing OCaml code, and getting the project into a form where it can be published.
+Ideally, errors that make a project unsuitable for publication on opam (e.g. metadata or dependency errors) should be caught during the normal development workflows and not upon submission to a central package repository.